 8. Use primer and a makeup setting spray to prevent excess oils and makeup meltdowns.
 It helps with the longevity of what you already have in your makeup bag

 9. Ban the bumps, stubble, and ingrown hairs.
 Exfoliate.
 Show off smooth, bump-free skin all summer long by exfoliating first before shaving in the shower.
 This will help to pick up the dead skin cells that hinder you from getting a closer shave as well as prevent ingrown hairs that could lead to razor bumps.
-Then, use an oil all over skin while it’s still damp to lock in moisture.
+Then, use oil all over the skin while it’s still damp to lock in moisture.

 10. Let your skin breathe.
 I always recommend not using anything too heavy or creamy for summer.
-Also use ultra light Cushion Foundations or a light BB cream instead of traditional foundation options
+Also, use ultra-light Cushion Foundations or a light BB cream instead of traditional foundation options

 11. Freshen up with Toner/Essence Sprays with hydrating plant extracts and hyaluronic acid.
 Throughout the day we collect and spread bacteria all over our face, but even more so in the summer months when sweat traps that bacteria.
 So make sure to freshen up regularly.